Having Your WordPress Site Hacked And Dealing With the Aftereffects Can Be a Very Painful & Expensive Experience!

 Scan the Site For Malware

 Hackers usually gain access to your site through outdated plugins and themes.
 Once they are in they create a private backdoor through which they can access your site if you discover and remove the original point of entry.
 The backdoor is often hidden in the inactive themes, plugins, and directories.
 For this reason, once you regain access to your site uninstall any outdated plugins and themes.
-After this is done install and scan your site with an up-to-date security plugin.
+After this is done install and scan your site with an up-to-date security plugin or service, such as Sucuri.
 This will identify any foreign and suspicious files.

 Remove Infected Files